 There are a number of ways you phrase this argument.
 Many people will be tempted to use the Governance, Risk management and Control (GRC) model, but probably a better framework is the one suggested by The ITAM Review.

 This involves building the framework around 3 factors that are of particular importance to IT but will also resonate with senior management: Compliance, Efficiency and Agility.

-This is probably the single most important factor currently due to the increased number of software vendor audits.
+This is probably the single most important factor currently due to the increased number of software vendor audits and the disruptions that they can cause to the business.
 It is also the easiest to identify tangible benefits in terms of measurable costs.
 By stating your case in terms of the current situation and how your proposed actions will help to mitigate the risks and costs from a software vendor audit, you will be well on the way to building a strong case.

 If an audit is not a pressing concern within your organization you will need to build a strong case elsewhere.
-The visibility given by a good SAM program will enable the organization to identify under-used software and optimize their use of software, ultimately saving money.
+The visibility given by a good software asset management program will enable the organization to identify under-used software and optimize their use of software, ultimately saving money.
 It can also deliver the information needed to assess your current IT architecture and propose more cost-effective or efficient alternatives.

 The final factors concerns the agility of your organization to cope with new challenges.
 Whether this is an upcoming software migration, an as-yet unknown security threat or a project to implement new software, all will benefit from a SAM program.